MukurtuCMS/mukurtudocs/docs/source/migration/03Pre-Migration.md

 ![pre-migration-content-01](../embeds/pre-migration-content-01.png)

 If necessary, filter by content type.
-This is useful if for example you know that all dicitonary words will continue to be public or under a single protocol, but collections will require a per-collection decision.
+This is useful if for example you know that all dictionary words will continue to be public or under a single protocol, but collections will require a per-collection decision.

 ![pre-migration-content-02](../embeds/pre-migration-content-02.png)